 Barriers to participation include the limited availability of trial sites closer to home and the increased cost and inconvenience of travel to major centres where the trials are taking place.

-The Clinical Oncology Society of Australia (COSA) has developed a national guide for implementation of the Australasian Tele-Trial Model in consultation with clinical trial sponsors, clinicians, health administrators and regulatory bodies.
-This project will implement a feasible and effective tele-health strategy to increase access to clinical trials closer to home, while at the same time ensuring the proper conduct of cancer clinical trials.
+The Clinical Oncology Society of Australia (COSA) developed the Australasian Tele-Trial Model in consultation with clinical trial sponsors, clinicians, health administrators and regulatory bodies.
+The project to pilot the implementation of the Model will establish feasible and effective tele-health strategies at several sites across Australia to increase access to clinical trials closer to home, while at the same time ensuring the proper conduct of cancer clinical trials.

 |Consortium lead|| |